 Check out way, way more of Chris' work at:

-Chris Tait is a Calgary-based photographer whose work mostly fits into weddings, music and editorial, but extends to almost anything that piques his fancy, which is a lot.
+Chris Tait is a Calgary-based photographer whose work extends to almost anything that piques his fancy, which is a lot.

 Chris started photographing while living off a Greyhound bus and coast-to-coast Canadian park benches on five dollars a day.
 When he got back to his old stompin' grounds, he really started getting into it at the local university student weekly, getting his first taste of photojournalism and editorial illustration.
 Working a few years later as a photo editor, he got a chance to see how the other side lives: setting ridiculous deadlines, managing volunteers, working 80 hours a week and sleeping on the office couch more than he'd have cared to admit at the time.